Best Practices

 Break Down Tasks

 Large, complex coding tasks can be daunting and contribute to longer coding times.
 Break these tasks into smaller, more manageable chunks.
 This makes the overall project less intimidating and allows developers to focus on completing individual pieces more quickly.
 Think of it like tackling a complex jigsaw puzzle—it's much easier when you focus on assembling small sections at a time.
-This approach, as discussed on the Codacy blog, can significantly reduce cycle time and improve overall efficiency.

 Implement Pair Programming